bastecklein/analytics-helper/README.md

 # analytics-helper
-Javascript library for logging Google Analytics application view stats in a web app.
+Javascript library for logging Google Analytics application view stats in a Javascript based application.